KatharineME/SocialMedia.how/twitter.md

 If you learned something from this (and want others to get some too), please like it, retweet it, and follow @KwatMDPhD 🌱 1% better than yesterday 📈
-See you in the next ⌨️a
+See you in the next ⌨️

 ## Twitter Genomics